malston/tas-vcf/docs/tas-configuration-decisions.md

    - Note: These are component-level properties, not under `.properties`

 4. **Load Balancer Configuration**:
-   - ❌ AWS-specific: `elb_names` in resource-config (causes error on vSphere)
-   - ✅ vSphere with NSX-T: Load balancer pool membership handled automatically by BOSH via NSX-T integration
+   - vSphere with NSX-T: Load balancer pool membership handled automatically by BOSH via NSX-T integration
    - No explicit load balancer configuration needed in TAS tile for vSphere

 5. **Required Fields**: